Articles contain affiliate links. For more information on affiliate links, click here

 3. Clean The Patient

 Clean.
 Clean.
 Clean.
-Once their skin is clean, you’ve got to make sure it won’t touch the dirty pad or linen as they turn.
+Once their skin is clean, make sure it doesn’t touch the dirty pad or linen as they turn.
 Ensure the skin is dry.
 (Using a clean washcloth is helpful!)

-However, this may not be possible due to the quantity of feces or where it is.
-If so, grab a towel to place in between their clean skin and the pad, then roll it up.
+However, this may not be possible due to the amount of feces or its location.
+If so, grab a towel to place between their clean skin and the pad, then roll it up.

 Roll all of this up and push it as far as possible under the patient while they are still on their side.

-(In the below video, I walk through how to put a patient on and take a patient off of a bedpan.
-The movements are very similar, so if this explanation is at all confusing, make sure you check this video out for a demo!)
+In the video below, I walk through how to put a patient on and take a patient off a bedpan.
+The movements are very similar, so if this explanation is confusing, be sure to check out this video for a demo! 👇

 4. Put On Clean Linens

-Now grab your clean fitted sheet and pop it on the corners of your side.
-Push the clean sheet as far as possible under the patient.
-Then get your draw sheet, disposable pad, and/or brief (sometimes referred to as a diaper) and place it on the patient halfway, and pull it up in between their legs.
+Now, grab your clean fitted sheet and pop it on the corners of your side of the bed.
+Push the clean sheet as far as possible under the patient without displacing them.
+Then get your draw sheet, disposable pad, and/or brief (sometimes referred to as a diaper) and place it on the patient halfway, and pull it up between their legs.

-From your side, you should see: The patient’s clean backside, the sheet attached to the two corners on your side of the bed, the sheet halfway covering the bed and flat out, and a disposable pad, rolled up and under the patient.
+From your side, you should see: the patient’s clean backside, the sheet attached to the two corners on your side of the bed, the sheet halfway covering the bed and lying flat, and a disposable pad rolled up and placed under the patient.

 5. Turn The Patient Again